-It’s taken substantial investment, but The Datacenter Group (TDCG) can now lay claim to being the largest 100 percent Dutch data centre provider.
+It's taken substantial investment, but The Datacenter Group (TDCG) can now lay claim to being the largest 100 percent Dutch data center provider.

-The company today announced the acquisition of two data centres from the Rabo Bouwfonds Communication Infrastructure Fund, financing the deal with cash and debt only.
+The company today announced the acquisition of two data centers from the Rabo Bouwfonds Communication Infrastructure Fund, financing the deal with cash and debt only.

-TDCG has now taken over 20,000 square metres of server space and a 30 MegaWatt data centre capacity in Amsterdam, Delft, Utrecht, and Rotterdam.
+TDCG has now taken over 20,000 square metres of server space and a 30 MegaWatt data center capacity in Amsterdam, Delft, Utrecht, and Rotterdam.

 TDCG founder and CEO Siemon van den Berg says the acquisition was a part of the company's goal to answer the growing need for securely storing data on Dutch soil.

 “It's quite remarkable that we've been able to grow to our current size surrounded by a plethora of international giants, and that we're still able to finance this expansion with our own funds,” says Van den Berg.